Increase in practical marks: RBISE chairman given clean chit

 The BISE Rawalpindi controller examinations, after being informed about the situation, stopped the result and formed a two-member inquiry committee on a request of the board chairman.

 Punjab Minister Fayyazul Hassan Chohan said that he had filed an application to conduct inquiry into this issue.
-He had no role in the episode
+He had no role in the episod.